ITR Filing Deadline Missed?

 • The amount of income accruing or arising to a taxpayer being a foreign company from (a) the capital gains transactions in securities; or (b) the interest, royalty, or fees for technical services chargeable to tax at the rate or rates specified in Chapter XII, if such income is credited to the statement of profit and loss and the income-tax payable on above income, is less than the rate of MAT

-• The amount withdrawn from the revaluation reserve and credited to the statement of profit and loss to the extent it does not exceed the amount of depreciation on the revaluation of assets
+• The amount withdrawn from the revaluation reserve is credited to the statement of profit and loss to the extent it does not exceed the amount of depreciation on the revaluation of assets.

-• A sick industrial company's profits until its net worth become zero/positive
+• A sick industrial company's profits until its net worth becomes zero/positive

 • The amount of loss brought forward or unabsorbed depreciation, whichever is less as per books of account (in case of a company other than the company undergoing insolvency proceedings)